howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 In fact, we get that the universe has changed by a billion years, but the time for the second spacecraft has almost unchanged.

 This is confirmed by experimental data, for example, for short-lived particles accelerated to speeds close to the speed of light.
-In fact, for these cases, the universe has time to change for a time by several orders of magnitude greater than the particle's own lifetime (such particles decay by several orders of magnitude faster when rested in ImFR).
+In fact, for these cases the universe has changed for a time that is orders of magnitude greater than the particle’s own lifetime (such particles decay by several orders of magnitude faster when rested in ImFR).
 Of course, the Lorentz factor is not as high as in the thought experiment, but this is a purely technical problem.

 Again, we see that the theory of relativity cannot explain what happened using its own means.